Dig into where to travel in California's Eastern Sierra, and sooner or later, you'll come across Mammoth Lakes.

 Noodle-ly, 437 Old Mammoth Road, Mammoth Lakes

-For Lounge Vibes: Bleu
+For Lounge Vibes: Bleu Market & Kitchen

 Bleu is a restaurant and gourmet marketplace housed in the old Chart House location.
 We find ourselves here weekly to get their top-notch sandwiches to-go, to buy a few of their gourmet products, or to purchase anything from their house-made bread, dips, or soups.

-But also, you can sit in the front half of the establishment that has a full-service bar and dinner menu.
+But also, you can sit in the front half of the establishment which has a full-service bar and dinner menu.
 Or, take a page from locals and order one of their to-go dinners when you're too tired to cook or eat out.
 We especially like their tri-tip and their salmon dinners.

 Bleu Market & Kitchen, 106 Old Mammoth Road, Mammoth Lakes